olykov/gym-bot/README.md

 2. **Begin workout**: Click "Record training" or send `/gym`
 3. **Select muscle group**: Choose from 8 available categories
 4. **Pick exercise**: Select from muscle-specific exercises
-   - **NEW**: Your top 5 most-used exercises appear first (alphabetically sorted)
+   - **NEW**: Smart compact view shows only your top exercises (1-5 based on training history)
-   - Remaining exercises follow in their original order
+   - **NEW**: "Show All" button provides access to complete exercise list when needed
+   - If no training history, shows all exercises (same as before)
    - **NEW**: Bot automatically shows your last training history for this exercise
    - Shows formatted table with previous sets, weights, and reps
    - **NEW**: Displays your Personal Record (PR) - maximum weight ever lifted for this exercise